 (1) Aggregating and analyzing data, and

-(2) Disseminating the information to the point-of-care.
+(2) Disseminating the information to the point of care.

-As these two tiers are developed, it will result in a system where patient outcomes related insights are available centrally based on an aggregated analysis, and yet the overall patient data resides where it should at the source in a federated model, resulting in a highly efficient distributed health network.
+As these two tiers are developed, it will result in a system where patient outcomes-related insights are available centrally based on an aggregated analysis.
+And yet, the overall patient data resides where it should at the source in a federated model, resulting in a highly efficient distributed health network.

 Data once aggregated and analyzed at a central level will enable the following:

-- Correlating phenotype and genotype information to help precision treatment
+- Correlating phenotype and genotype information to help precision treatment.

-The foundation of a distributed health network lies in the common data exchange framework, used at each node such as physician and provider networks, diagnostic facilities, bio banks, etc. allowing for data profiling, sharing and related governance through appropriate frameworks (e.g., SHRINE and PopMedNet).
-The right data exchange framework is an essential foundational step for various source systems to interact without the need to pool in all the information at a single source.
+The foundation of a distributed health network lies in the common data exchange framework, used at each node such as physician and provider networks, diagnostic facilities, biobanks, etc. allowing for data profiling, sharing, and related governance through appropriate frameworks (e.g., SHRINE and PopMedNet).
+The right data exchange framework is an essential foundational step for various source systems to interact without the need to pool all the information at a single source.
 The framework ensures the core data at each site remains undisturbed and its integrity not being compromised.
 Only the relevant data elements will be accessed over a secured network for analyzing patient information and deriving clinical insights.

 The second tier which focuses on information dissemination, references all the three components, as stated above, to pull in relevant clinical insights and analysis viz.:

-- Develop a summary of most recent and relevant medical literature pertaining to the condition to complement the above two pieces of information.
+- Develop a summary of the most recent and relevant medical literature pertaining to the condition to complement the above two pieces of information.

-We have learned over the years how to measure the incremental improvement and value-creation in such long-term endeavours which are achieved over a 3-5 year horizon.
+We have learned over the years how to measure the incremental improvement and value-creation in such long-term endeavors which are achieved over a 3-5 year horizon.
 This is not a one-time exercise, but rather an ongoing journey towards developing this entire care delivery and support ecosystem in a step-wise manner.